 Alcoholic liver disease can develop in heavy drinkers.
-The liver is the place where ethanol is metabolized, and therefore it is no surprise it is exposed to the highest levels of tissue damage in those with alcohol use disorders.
-Excessive drinking causes lesions on the liver, which can include inflammation, an accumulation of fat, scar tissue development and remodeling of tissue.
+The liver is where ethanol is metabolized, and therefore it is no surprise it is exposed to the highest levels of tissue damage in those with alcohol use disorders.
+Excessive drinking causes lesions on the liver, which can include inflammation, accumulation of fat, development of scar tissue, and remodeling of tissue.
 Beyond quitting drinking and liver transplants, there are few options available for treating the condition.
-21

-Alcohol is associated with increased risk for a broad range of cancers, including breast, liver, esophageal, pancreatic, colon and others.
-In the case of breast cancer, for example, there are more than 100 studies that have demonstrated a link between alcohol consumption and the disease.
+Alcohol is associated with increased risk for a broad range of cancers, including breast, liver, esophageal, pancreatic, colon, and others.
+In the case of breast cancer, for example, more than 100 studies have demonstrated a link between alcohol consumption and the disease.
 While we know alcohol plays a multifactorial role in developing cancers, the precise mechanisms are yet to be fully understood.
-22

 Pancreatitis occurs when the pancreas becomes inflamed.
-The pancreas plays an important role in the metabolism of alcohol, and a result can experience complications in those with alcohol issues.
-Alcoholic pancreatitis develops to a greater extent in heavier drinkers, however it is important to note that some heavy drinkers go without any identifiable symptoms of the condition.
-23
+The pancreas plays an important role in the metabolism of alcohol, and as a result it can experience complications in those with alcohol issues.
+Alcoholic pancreatitis develops to a greater extent in heavier drinkers, but it is important to note that some heavy drinkers go without any identifiable symptoms of the condition.

 Alcohol consumption is associated with increased risk of stroke.
-One meta-analysis found that those who consume more than 60g of alcohol per day were more likely to experience a stroke, while on the contrary those with more moderate drinking patterns experienced reduced risk against both total and ischemic stroke.25
+One meta-analysis found that those who consume more than 60g of alcohol per day were more likely to experience a stroke, while those with more moderate drinking patterns experienced reduced risk against both total and ischemic stroke.

 Alcohol consumption is associated with brain damage.
-Studies have demonstrated that people with alcohol use disorders have smaller brain volume than those without alcohol use disorders, which is most severe in the frontal cortex.
-In fact, there is evidence to suggest that the neurodegeneration caused by excessive alcohol consumption can make you more impulsive and less able to resist the temptations presented by addiction.28
+Studies have shown that people with alcohol use disorders have smaller brain volume than those without alcohol use disorders, which is most severe in the frontal cortex.
+In fact, there is evidence to suggest that the neurodegeneration caused by excessive alcohol consumption can make you more impulsive and less able to resist the temptations presented by addiction.

 Alcohol use disorders and anxiety commonly present alongside each other.
-The question of how the two are linked is not yet fully understood, however a number of pathways have been proposed.
-It could be that the alcohol consumption causes anxiety, that those suffering from anxiety are drawn to alcohol in order to self-medicate or that a third unknown factor leads to the presentation of both.
-More research is required to understand the precise reasons behind the comorbidity.29 One specific anxiety disorder that has been linked to alcohol use disorders is posttraumatic stress disorder (PTSD).30
+The question of how the two are linked is not yet fully understood, but a number of pathways have been proposed.
+It could be that the alcohol consumption causes anxiety, that those suffering from anxiety are drawn to alcohol in order to self-medicate, or that a third unknown factor leads to the presentation of both.
+More research is required to understand the precise reasons behind the comorbidity.
+One specific anxiety disorder that has been linked to alcohol use disorders is post-traumatic stress disorder (PTSD).